Climbing Injury Clinic in Southampton

 1. Comprehensive Assessment

-- In-depth injury analysis - We assess how your climbing style, movement patterns and training habits contribute to your injury.
+- In-depth injury analysis — we assess how your climbing style, movement patterns, and training habits contribute to your injury.

 2. Hands-On Treatment and Pain Relief